AtMyWorst/testwebapp/frontend/middleware/README.md

 # MIDDLEWARE

-**This directory is not required, you can
+**This directory is not required, you can delete it if you don't want to use